Novotech Appoints Dr. Ian Braithwaite as Vice President, Global Project Management to Lead World-Class Clinical Program Operations

-SAN DIEGO, June 24, 2024 (GLOBE NEWSWIRE) -- Novotech, the global full-service clinical Contract Research Organization (CRO) that partners with biotech companies to accelerate the development of advanced and novel therapeutics at every phase, has appointed Dr. Ian Braithwaite as Vice President, Global Project Management.
+BOSTON, June 26, 2024 (GLOBE NEWSWIRE) -- Novotech, the global full-service clinical Contract Research Organization (CRO) that partners with biotech companies to accelerate the development of advanced and novel therapeutics at every phase, has appointed Dr. Ian Braithwaite as Vice President, Global Project Management.

 “He also brings extensive expertise in designing, implementing, and delivering global clinical programs, across various therapeutic areas, including oncology and rare diseases,” Stibilj said.